 The C SDK is designed to support the often complex, multi-threaded nature of C/C++ applications.
 You can gain a new level of visibility to help you identify and solve performance issues.
 You can also collect and analyze data to help you improve the customer experience and make data-driven business decisions.

 The C SDK can be used to instrument a wide range of applications beyond C or C++.
-If your application does not use other New Relic APM agent languages and can import C libraries, then you can use New Relic's C SDK to take advantage of New Relic's monitoring capabilities and features.
+If your application does not use other languages supported by New Relic and can import C libraries, then you can use the New Relic C SDK to take advantage of our monitoring capabilities and features.

-If your app meets the C SDK's compatibility and requirements in Linux environments, you can customize the generic library to communicate with New Relic, then start with New Relic APM to monitor your application's performance.
+If your app meets the C SDK's compatibility and requirements in Linux environments, you can customize the generic library to communicate with New Relic, then start with APM to monitor your app's performance.

 The C SDK relies on two components to send data from your application to New Relic:

-- The C SDK daemon: This is a separate file that accumulates data identified in the calls from your application's code, and sends it to New Relic.
+- The C SDK daemon: This is a separate binary that accumulates data from the C SDK calls, and sends it to New Relic.
+This acts as a proxy between the SDK and New Relic.

-Working together, the C SDK instrumentation and the daemon allow you to view and query data about transactions using the library calls.
+Working together, the C SDK instrumentation and the daemon forward data on to New Relic where you can view and query data about transactions.
 The workflow between your application and New Relic must occur in this order:

 - An HTTPS link is established between the daemon and New Relic.
 The daemon must be invoked first, before your instrumented application is invoked.